Field ReferenceSettings

 Settings

-Settings is where you tell vestl about your business — your legal identity, your TTB permit, your locations, your tanks and lines, your unit conversions, and your users.
+Settings is where you tell vestl about your business — your facilities and their TTB permits, your legal identity, your locations, your tanks and lines, your unit conversions, and your users.
 Most of it is set once at onboarding and rarely touched afterwards.
 Get it right here and the rest of vestl works.

-The settings cluster lives at /settings with the following sub-pages:
+The settings cluster lives under Settings in the sidebar with the following sub-pages:

-• /settings/company — Company profile (legal identity, TTB permit, defaults)
+• Company — Company profile (legal identity, compliance regimes, defaults)

-• /settings/work-centers — Tanks, vessels, and packaging lines
+• Tanks & Lines — Tanks, vessels, and packaging lines

-• /settings/uom — Units of measure and conversions
+• Units of Measure — Units and conversions

 This doc covers what each surface owns and the field-by-field meanings that tooltips should mirror.

 Your business’s legal and operational identity.
-The fields here populate downstream documents (POs, invoices, COAs, TTB records).
+The fields here populate downstream documents (POs, invoices, COAs, production records).

 Identity section

-• Legal name — the entity name on your TTB permit and tax filings (e.g. “Brella Beverage Co LLC”).
+• Legal name — the entity name on your TTB permit and tax filings.
 Appears on every external document.
 Edit at your own risk — changing it without updating your TTB permit is a compliance issue.

 • Trade name (DBA) — the customer-facing brand name if it differs from the legal name.
 Optional.
 Used on invoices when present.